shademixapp/shademixapp/README.md

 Sample any colour from a photo, screen, or live camera and match it across 10 reference systems - RAL, NCS, Munsell, HKS, Federal Standard 595, Pantone-equivalent and more - then work with it in HEX, RGB, OKLCH, LAB, CMYK and back.
 OKLCH-native harmonies, WCAG full-pairwise contrast, a colour-blindness simulator, CMYK gamut warnings, and 11 export formats.

-19 languages.
  No account, no telemetry, no ads.
 Free on every platform.

 ---